How COVID-19 testing works

 You will need to bring one form of identification with you.

-While the COVID-19 test is a simple and quick process, get to the clinic with enough time before it closes for staff to explain the process and answer any questions.
+Get to the clinic with enough time before it closes for staff to explain the process and answer any questions.

 - You may have your temperature checked when you arrive.